 Indiana Drug Abuse Facts

 Cocaine is widely available all across Indiana for people addicted to coke, but the crack form is found mostly in the urban areas of the state.
 Law officials have noticed that there are still instances of violence and crime due to cocaine sales and consumption.

 In Indiana, an increase in methamphetamine importation for the last few years is now a big problem in Indiana.
 The meth imported by Mexican groups has various degrees of purity but often the meth has been "cut" quite a few times before it gets in the hands of the consumer.

 The production of methamphetamine, although fairly easy to execute, is quite hazardous.
-The chemicals involved in the making are excessively toxic and produces a lot of waste harmful for the environment.
+The chemicals involved in making are excessively toxic and produces a lot of waste harmful to the environment.
 Not only that, but there are numerous incidents, such as explosions, related to meth labs.

 Heroin is available in central Indiana but usually in smaller quantities.
 In northern Indiana, heroin from a variety of sources-South America, Southwest Asia, and Mexico-is available, whereby the availability of heroin in the southern and central parts of Indiana is more scarce.
 Hispanic trafficking organizations transport, distribute and control Mexican heroin sales.

 One of the most significant drug problems within Indiana is the abuse of marijuana.
 Most of the drug's source if from Mexico, which is produced in Mexico, transported typically via tractor-trailers and dis